Massive US storm brings tornadoes to South, blizzard threat

 People are also reading…

+In the South, a line of thunderstorms that moved across North Texas and Oklahoma in the early morning hours brought tornadoes, damaging winds, hail and heavy rain, said National Weather Service meteorologist Tom Bradshaw.
+Authorities on Tuesday reported dozens of damaged homes and businesses and several people injured in the suburbs and counties stretching north of the Dallas-Fort Worth area.

+The weather service was examining about a dozen different areas across North Texas on Tuesday to determine if the damage was caused by high winds or tornadoes.

-In the Fort Worth suburbs, photos sent by the North Richland Hills police department, showed a home without a roof, a tree that had been split in half and an overturned vehicle in a parking lot.
-About 20 homes and businesses were damaged in the storm, the police said.
+In the Fort Worth suburbs, photos sent by the North Richland Hills police department showed a home without a roof, a tree split in half, and an overturned vehicle in a parking lot.
+About 20 local homes and businesses were damaged, the police said.

-In nearby Grapevine, police spokesperson Amanda McNew said there have been five confirmed injuries, yet no fatalities, from the storms.
+In nearby Grapevine, police spokesperson Amanda McNew reported five confirmed injuries, but no fatalities and no life-threatening injuries.

-Near Decatur, about 70 miles (113 kilometers) northwest of Dallas, the Wise County Office of Emergency Management said one person was injured from flying debris while traveling in their vehicle and the other was injured when their vehicle overturned due to high winds.
-One person was taken to the hospital and the other was treated at the scene.
+A tornado warning prompted the Dallas-Fort Worth International Airport, located near Grapevine, to issue a “shelter in place” order Tuesday morning, asking passengers to move away from windows, the airport announced via Twitter.
+More than 1,000 flights into and out of area airports were delayed, and over 100 were canceled, according to the tracking service FlightAware.

+Downed power lines also shut down parts of U.S. 69, said Troy Hudson, the emergency management coordinator in Fannin County.

 Meanwhile, a tornado damaged the Oklahoma town of Wayne shortly after 5 a.m.
 Tuesday.
 There were no deaths or injuries due to the tornado, McClain County Sheriff’s Capt.
 Bryan Murrell said.
-But as authorities began assessing its impact Tuesday morning, it was clear there was widespread damage to Wayne, which is about 45 miles (72 kilometers) south of Oklahoma City.
+But authorities said there was widespread damage to Wayne, which is about 45 miles (72 kilometers) south of Oklahoma City.

-“We’ve got multiple family structures with significant damage ... barns, power lines down” in and around the town, Murrell said.
+“We’ve got multiple family structures with significant damage ... barns, power lines down,” Murrell said.

 National Weather Service meteorologist Doug Speheger said wind speeds reached 111-135 mph (179-211 kph) and the tornado was rated EF-2.
 It was likely on the ground for about two to four minutes, according to the weather service.